It's not a good time to be a wild rhinoceros.

 "Because of the increase in rhino poaching since 2008, rhinos have been at the center of the world's attention," she said.
 "This is because losing a rhino not only disturbs the ecological balance, but also harms the South African economy through the resulting harm to the tourism industry as a job creator, and poses a security threat as international poaching syndicates cross illegally into South Africa to rob this precious animal of its horn."

-In a sign of how far the problem reaches, the U.S. also announced a crackdown on rhino poachers earlier this month.
+In a sign of how far the problem reaches, the U.S. also recently announced a crackdown on rhino poachers.
 On Sept.
 10, the U.S. Fish and Wildlife Service granted Endangered Species Act protection to white rhinos

 , the last surviving species to be protected under American law.
 "As both a transit point and consumer destination for illegal rhino horn products, the United States plays a vital role in curbing poaching and wildlife trafficking," FWS director Dan Ashe said in a statement.
 "Along with extending protection to the southern white rhino, we're evaluating additional regulatory and policy options in an effort to strengthen our ability to investigate and prosecute poachers and traffickers."

 There is still hope, conservationists say, if rhino poaching can be contained before it becomes too economically established.
-The number of poached rhinos in South Africa may have risen 3,000 percent in the past decade, but that means there's still a relatively recent memory of a time when almost no one relied on rhino horns for money.
+The number of poached rhinos in South Africa may have risen by more than 4,400 percent in the past decade, but that means there's still a relatively recent memory of a time when almost no one relied on rhino horns for money.

 "The future for rhinos need not be bleak," Long says